-Each number, letter or symbol of the address simply follows on from the previous one.
+Each number, letter, or symbol of the address simply follows on from the previous one.

-Which is why you'll often see dots, underscores or hyphens used to separate words to make them easier to read, and therefore, easier to remember.
+This is why you'll often see dots, underscores or hyphens used to separate words to make them easier to read, and therefore, easier to remember.